Top 10 Things to Do in Cuzco, Peru

 2. See the Ruins of Sacsayhuaman

-These walls and stones have seen their share of history, and over time it was slowly disassembled by the courteous Spaniards, who used the stones to build their own homes.
-Today, it is still used for the yearly festival of Inti Raymi– a celebration of the winter solstice.
-Top things to do in Cuzco
+Today, it is still used for the yearly festival of Inti Raymi– a celebration of the winter solstice!p things to do in Cuzco

 3. Take a Tram to the Cristo Blanco Overlook

 Take the local tram tour (Tranvía Cusco) to see the sprawling city.
 Walking too much can make you feel sick from the altitude, so this is a good option!
-The tram will take you to the top of a beautiful overlook (Cristo Blanco) with the perfect view of the mountains and city below.

 4. Stroll the Plaza de Armas

 The epicenter of the city, this plaza is hard to miss.
-During the Inca times, it was known as the “Square of the Warrior”, and was home to many important historical events.
-It saw Francisco Pizarro’s proclamation of defeat over the Inca Empire, and the brutal public death of Inca leader Tupac Amaru.
-Over the years, the Spaniards made it their own.
-They constructed a beautiful cathedral, gardens, and stone arcades all around the plaza which still stand today.
+During the Inca times, it was known as the “Square of the Warrior”, and was home to many important events.

 5. Step in the Church of Cuzco (La Iglesia de la Compañía de Jesús)-

-This church was built by the Jesuits in 1576, and is the focal point of the Plaza de Armas.
-It was built on the foundations of Amarucancha, which was the Inca royal residence.
 Go inside and admire its colonial architecture, or peer down into the underground chapel.
 A good idea is to pay to go to the top, as it has a great view of the plaza below.The Cathedral in the Plaza de Armas of Cuzco, Peru

 6. Experience Peruvian Food-

-• Empanadas: Delicious meat-filled pastries filled with veggies and garnished with limes and onionsPeruvian Food: Empanadas in Cuzco
+Empanadas: Delicious meat-filled pastries filled with veggies and garnished with limes and onionsPeruvian Food: Empanadas in Cuzco

-• Cancha & Choclo: Cancha is basically unpopped popcorn- tasty and salty!
+Cancha & Choclo: Cancha is basically unpopped popcorn- tasty and salty!
 Choclo is boiled corn- soft and delicious!Peruvian Food: Cancha and Choclo in Cuzco

-7. Check out the Pre-Columbian Art Museum
+7. Visit the Pre-Columbian Art Museum-

 This museum has an unparalleled Peruvian art collection, and is located in the Casa Cabrera (a mansion that dates back to 1580).
 Inside, there are 450 artifacts that include ceramics, jewelry, carvings, and artifacts from Q’Orikancha dating from 1250BC up to 1532AD.

-8. Marvel at Cuzco’s Twelve-Sided Stone
+8. Marvel at Cuzco’s Twelve-Sided Stone-

-9. Drive to Nearby Architectural Sites-
+9. Take Day Trips to Nearby Architectural Sites-

-10. Hike the Inca Trail to nearby(ish) Machu Picchu– Obviously!
+10. Hike the Inca Trail to (nearby-ish) Machu Picchu: Obviously!

 View of Machu Picchu: Near Aguas Calientes and Cuzco, Peru